giotobar/RF-Classification/README.md

 **Abstract**

 _A comparison of a Convolutional Neural Network and a Recurrent Neural Network was done to characterize Radio Frequency signal classifications for varying Signal-to-Noise-Ratios.
-The results show that a slight improvement can be achieved using an RNN model, but the reduction of hyperparameters was about 90% when compared to the CNN model._
+The results show that a slight improvement can be achieved using a RNN model, but the reduction of hyperparameters was about 90% when compared to the CNN model._

 ## 1.Introduction